Ongoing service disruptions

 - Choose Edit user data, and then delete all user data.

-To use the AWS CLI interface to delete the user data values, including the root user password, run the following modify-instance-attribute command:
+To use the AWS CLI to delete the user data values, including the root user password, run the following modify-instance-attribute command:

 aws ec2 modify-instance-attribute --instance-id example-instance-id --user-data Value=""